dupski/data-with-cache/README.md

 ```

 ## Currently Included Strategies

+### API First

+  - Try the API first and wait until `apiTimeout`, or until an error occurs
+  - Return API data if successful, and add it to the cache
+  - If API throws an error or times out, then return the data from the cache (if present)
+  - If no matching data in the cache then throw an error

-or when displaying up-to-date information is critical,
+This strategy is good for when displaying up-to-date information is critical,
 but you want your app to keep working offline or with an unreliable / slow network

 ### Cache First
   - Return the data from the cache (if present)
   - If there is no matching data in the cache, try the API
   - If the API call is successful, return the data and add it to the cache